Docs

 npx crumbtrail

-In a monorepo, run it from the repo root — it scans every workspace, shows you what it found, and wires the ones you pick.
-Prefer to do it by hand?
-The rest of this section is that same setup, unrolled.
+If the dashboard Setup page already showed you --endpoint and --project, run that one: same wizard, your project already filled in.
+In a monorepo, run it from the repo root.
+It scans every workspace, shows you what it found, and wires the ones you pick.

 terminal